VPN Review: IPVanish

 Installation and Features

 Apart from the official IPVanish apps, you can also configure the service manually for Chromebooks or routers.
 The dedicated apps are much easier to set up though: After registration, clients can be installed with a few clicks, allowing users to start surfing in minutes, if not seconds.
-The subscriptions don't have annoying limits either, making it possible to create connections with as many devices as you'd like.
+Subscriptions have no device limits, making it possible to create connections with as many devices as you'd like.

 Diplomatically speaking, the desktop client's user interface is an acquired taste.
 More bluntly, the program consists of an ugly green and black text box overloaded with buttons and information.

-IPVanish's desktop client isn't exactly our taste, but it does provide plenty of information.
+IPVanish's desktop client isn't our cup of tea, but it does provide plenty of information.

 In the increasingly 'stylish' VPN market, IPVanish looks like a throwback and we're fairly certain, will never win any design award.
 However, IPVanish does cater to those who want current information about their connections, and/or aren't particularly fond of minimalism.